dmolsen/MQSugr/README.md

 # MQSugr #

 MQSugr is a wrapper that provides some syntactic sugar for loading CSS and JavaScript files using media queries and browser features with `Modernizr.load`.
+It also uses a file naming convention to help make it easier to view files in a filesystem and know which breakpoint & feature they're related to.
+You're not required to follow the naming convention to use MQSugr.

 ## Sugar Isn't Always Good ##